 Optimize the stack with cloud storage

 The amount of data being created by businesses is growing at an exponential rate.
-By 2025, IDC predicts that there will be 175 zettabytes of data by 2025, up from an estimated 50 zettabytes in 2020.
+IDC predicts that there will be 175 zettabytes of data by 2025, up from an estimated 50 zettabytes in 2020.

 Data growth is outpacing the ability to store data locally.
 Gartner reports that “by 2025, 99% of all files will be stored in cloud environments.
 Employees will create, collaborate on, and store files from any device, without knowing if the files are stored locally or in the cloud.”
 2

 Cloud providers offer durable storage that scales nearly infinitely.
 Data can be retrieved from the cloud nearly as quickly as it can from local disks, depending on the configuration.
 A single API integrates storage into applications, making storage less expensive and more convenient.